What is capacity?

 Someone who currently has capacity to make decisions may worry about what will happen in the future.
 For instance, they may be concerned that as they age, they could suffer mental impairment or mental incapacity.
 In that case, it is possible to appoint someone else as their enduring power of attorney.
 This trusted person will step in to make decisions for them only when and if they no longer have the capacity to make decisions for themselves.
 This person can be a family member, friend, or a professional such as the Public Trustee.

 As the name suggests, an enduring power of attorney remains in place indefinitely, unless the power is revoked.

 Capacity to make decisions

-Many professionals, including doctors, accountants, lawyers and financial advisors, need to assess a patient or client’s capacity to make a decision before providing them with services.
+Many professionals, including doctors, accounts, lawyers and financial advisors, need to know a person’s capacity to make a decision.
 It is also important for family members to be aware of their loved one’s capacity to manage their own affairs.
 This is a difficult and complex area of law, and you may need to assemble a support team including a solicitor, doctor, and therapist to help you make these assessments.

 Warning signs of lack of capacity

 A serious warning sign that a person may lack capacity is when they start to make decisions that risk harm to themselves.